V1C0D3R/CycloCensus/README.md

 npm start
 ```

 The server should be running on http://localhost:8080.
-You can change _/port_ and _/apiKey_ in config.js file.
+You can change _port_ and _apiKey_ in config.js file.

 ## Contributing